-2020 has already shown itself as a year of confusing economic signals, mixed real estate messages and bewildered investors.
+2023 has really been a year of confusing economic signals, mixed real estate messages and bewildered investors.

 In other words: the perfect environment for strategic long-term real estate investors.

 Over the last 30 years or so, I‘ve been analysing the Australian property markets from a unique point of view – I don’t look at the real estate numbers.

 To be honest I wasn’t doing it this way for the first 20 years or so of my investing career, but since I’ve changed what I look for, it’s made a huge difference to my results and those of my clients.

 This approach has allowed me and the strategic investors who understood this methodology to move forward when the property signals were mixed and confusing.

 For mine, using this approach is now more important than ever with the ongoing issues in the world’s economy, and the very varied forecasts for what's ahead for Australia’s economy and our property markets.

 Think about it...how did all those predications many of the forecasters made this time last year turn out?